cedar-book/BTS-Core-work/style_guide/Style-guide-collection3.md

 ## Coding Standard / Guide -- Collection <3>

-> These are perl coding style guide examples. (to give you some ideas)
+> These are perl coding style guide examples (to give you some ideas)

 ### PERL coding guide (as sample)